brendanlahm/IT_Systems/README.md

 # IT_Systems
-Repository for learning concepts in IT Systems
+Repository for learning concepts in Mathematical Analysis & IT Systems
 ## Exercise 1: Caches
 ## Exercise 4: Operating Systems
 ## Exercise 6: Shell Programming